Purana Qila: So old but still standing tall

-This octagonal Red Sandstone structure decorated with white marble was built by Sher Shah and is name after him.
+This octagonal Red Sandstone structure decorated with white marble was built by Sher Shah and is named after him.
 Every side of this two-storied building has arched recesses.
 It is conjectured to have been built as a pleasure house.
-It is this very same building which Humayun used as library and from the stairs of which he fell and died, on hearing the call for prayer.
+It is this very same building which Humayun used it as a library. and from the stairs of which he fell and died, on hearing the call for prayer.

 Hammam (The Bath)